amaliatoutzi/61040-portfolio/problemsets/problemset2/extending.md

     Request.shortenUrl (targetUrl, shortUrlBase, desiredSuffix) then UrlShortening.register (shortUrlSuffix: desiredSuffix, shortUrlBase, targetUrl)

 **Notes**: Basically, if suffix is provided, we bypass nonce generation and just call UrlShortening.register (here i named it register_desired for the sake of uniqueness) directly with that suffix.
-If suffix is not provided, use NonceGeneration.generate (or SecureNonceGeneration) to create one, then call UrlShortening.register.
+If suffix is not provided, use NonceGeneration.generate to create one, then call UrlShortening.register.

 - _Using the “word as nonce” strategy to generate more memorable short URLs:_
 We can edit the NonceGeneration concept as such: